-Click the drop-down arrow of ‘Add to Queue’ button.
+Click the drop-down arrow of the ‘Add to Queue’ button.
 Choose ‘Schedule Post’.
 Set a date and time from the newly opened box for the tweet to be sent out.
 Tap the Schedule button again.

 6. Agora Pulse

 Agora Pulse is another app to schedule and send social media posts.
-It allows you to connect multiple social profiles with advanced features like social inbox, monitoring, reports, competitor analysis, team management and others.
+It allows you to connect multiple social profiles with advanced features like social inbox, monitoring, reports, competitor analysis, team management, and others.

-Sign into your account and click the Publish button at the left top side.
+Sign in to your account and click the Publish button at the left top side.

 Select a Twitter account and type your post in the text box.
 A post preview will appear at the right side.
 Click the ‘Schedule’ option and ‘Next’.

 A new window will appear in front of your screen.
-Set date and time for your post.
+Set a date and time for your post.
 Tap the Schedule button once again to save your changes.